sk-nahid/sk-nahid/README.md

 ### 👨‍💻 About Me

-I'm a MERN stack developer focused on building responsive, user-friendly web applications.
+I'm a Front-End focused MERN Stack Developer with a strong passion for building responsive, user-friendly, and scalable web applications.
+I specialize in React.js for dynamic user interfaces and have solid experience with Node.js, Express.js, and MongoDB on the backend.

-I enjoy coding and exploring new technologies.
+🚀 I’m always exploring new technologies to stay ahead in the fast-moving world of web development.
+Whether it’s integrating APIs, optimizing performance, or refining interfaces with tools like Tailwind CSS and DaisyUI, I love delivering projects that don’t just function — they delight users.

 ---